 - Soils –Beans are tolerant of a wide range of soils, as long as they are well drained.
 Beans are rather sensitive to soil salt.
 A soil rich in organic matter (to hold water and nutrients for growth) is preferred.

 - Planting –Research clearly demonstrates that early growth sets potential yield.

 - Avoid planting too early in the spring.
 Soil temperature should be above 50ºF, measured at 8 a.m., six inches deep.
 For example, along the Colorado Front Range, this is typically early May for well-drained sandy soils to late May for clayey soils.

 - Rich soil fertility should push early growth of plants.
 However, heavy nitrogen fertilization will lead to excessive plant growth at the expense of fruiting and increased disease problems.

-- Spacing affects yields – The potential for disease explodes once the plant canopy grows to cover over the patch; avoid over-crowding!
-Crop research suggests the following optimum spacings:
+- Spacing affects yields –The potential for disease explodes once the plant canopy grows to cover over the patch; avoid over-crowding!
+Crop research suggests the following optimum spacing: